united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 ```
 5. Clone or copy the content of the [united-manufacturing-hub repository on Github](https://github.com/united-manufacturing-hub/united-manufacturing-hub) into the home folder (`/home/rancher/united-manufacturing-hub`).
 6. Execute `cat /etc/rancher/k3s/k3s.yaml` to retrieve the secrets to connect to your Kubernetes cluster
-7. Paste the file into Lens when adding a new cluster and adjust the IP 127.0.0.1 with the IP you got at the end of the k3OS step.
+7. Paste the file into Lens when adding a new cluster and adjust the IP 127.0.0.1 (only change the IP address.
+The port, the numbers after the colon, remain the same).
 You should now see the cluster in Lens.
 8. Create two namespaces in your Kubernetes cluster called `factorycube-edge` and `factorycube-server` by executing the following command:
 ```bash
 kubectl create namespace factorycube-edge && kubectl create namespace factorycube-server